agsb/minute/README.md

 Confortable no thumb movement.

-Modifiers keys Alt Num at , and Ctrl Shf right hand.
+Modifiers keys Alt Num at left hand, and Ctrl Shf right hand.

 and none, one touch, two touch as switches, and combos.